davstudr/NPIWebGISAssignment/README.md

 - In pgAdmin4 ```SELECT * FROM wind_table``` to view data table
  <img width="1507" alt="Screenshot 2023-09-19 at 18 44 44" src="https://github.com/davstudr/NPIWebGISAssignment/assets/145550823/86a6422e-d2cd-40bf-82bd-43a865c7e0ad">

+ ## CRS System:
+ No adjustment was done to the CRS System.
+All processing steps were done using WGS 84 (EPSG:4326).
+For clipping and visualisation purposes another coordinate system more suited for the Antarctic such as the WGS84 / Antarctic Polar Stereographic (EPSG:3031) could have been the better choice.

 # 3-DataPublication